-- Hiking boots and warm hiking socks – You'll likely do at least a little hiking.
+- Hiking boots and warm hiking socks – You'll likely do at least a little hiking (or maybe a lot!).
 I currently have some Lowa Sassa boots which I love, although I also recommend Merrell Moabs.

 You *shouldn't* need to provide any cooking supplies of your own.
 If your van doesn't automatically come with pots and plates and such, you can probably hire a kit as an add-on.

 I also always recommend “packing” a travel insurance policy.
 Yes, the van might be covered, but what if you get sick and need to see a doctor or miss a flight or lose your luggage?
 Travel insurance can cover all of these, too!
-I recommend World Nomads for basic and affordable travel insurance.
+World Nomads is good for basic and affordable travel insurance.

 Driving tips for New Zealand

 Lastly, here are a few driving tips for New Zealand – because driving in NZ isn't really like driving anywhere else!

 - Stay left – Duh!
 (But yeah, they drive on the left here.)